-Our IMGN853 TAP compound targets folate receptor 1, or FOLR1, which is over-expressed on many cases of ovarian cancer, or OC, and also on other types of solid tumors, including NSCLC.
-IMGN853 consists of a FOLR1-targeting antibody with one of our potent cell-killing agents attached using one of our linkers engineered to counteract the multi-drug resistance that many cancers develop.
+We created our IMGN853 product candidate to treat cancers that highly express folate receptor a, or FRa.
+FRa-positive cancers include many cases of ovarian cancer, endometrial cancer and adenocarcinoma non-small cell lung cancer, or NSCLC.
+IMGN853 consists of a FRa-targeting antibody with our potent DM4 cell-killing agent attached using one of our linkers engineered to counteract one drug resistance pathway that cancer cells can develop.